Printopal/VoronDesign/Magnetic top panel/readme.md

 # Magnetic top panel
 # Overview
 This top panel can be easily removed for printer maintenance or giving more cooling.
 3D models are designed to match your buildplate size.
-Feel free to ask different lengths.
+Available sizes : 250/300/350 for V1.8 and V2.4.

 https://user-images.githubusercontent.com/85416803/120906040-da129680-c61b-11eb-813c-af05dc87f28a.mp4